Flowminder/FlowKit/docs/source/administrator/management/etl/etl.md

 !!!warning

     When specifing a transform, you may not have (or need) all the fields specified in the schema.
 Any fields which are not included _still need to be specified in the transform_.
-    Field which are not being extracted from your source data should be specified as `NULL::<field_type>`, and fields _must_ be specified in your select statement in the other they are given in the tables below.
+    Fields which are not being extracted from your source data should be specified as `NULL::<field_type>`, and fields _must_ be specified in your select statement in the order they are given in the tables below.

     For example, a valid SQL extract statement for calls data with _only_ the mandatory fields available: